agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 p-value, the stronger the evidence that the hypothesis is incorrect.
 I skip this for now.*

-### 2.3.5 The Mechanics of p-value computation
-### 2.4 inferences in a two-treatment randomized experiment
+### 2.4 Inferences in a two-treatment randomized experiment

 > Chapter 2 has thus far discussed inference procedures whose
 > motivation stems from considerations of random sampling from